Statement of purpose (as of February 2021)

 Calls to 111 are recorded.
 All calls and the records created are maintained securely, and will only be shared with others directly involved with your care.

-The practice runs open-access surgeries where by any patient registered at the Practice will be seen by the Practice team Monday to Friday 8:30am to 10:30am.
+The practice runs open-access surgeries where by any patient registered at the Practice can be contacted by the Practice team Monday to Friday 8:30am to 12pm.
 Patients will be asked for their preferred clinician and where possible they will see this clinician.
 If this clinician becomes fully booked we will offer an alternative clinician.
-We pride ourselves with offering appointments on the same day, but this can lead to very busy surgeries and waiting times can increase on such days.
+We pride ourselves with offering appointments on the same day, but this can lead to very busy surgeries and telephone lines.
+We encourage patients where possible to use engage consult our on-line consultation tool that helps our patients to let us know they want our support by sending an electronic message to us and providing details of how they would like support.
 Patient choice of clinicians may be restricted at busy times like the days around weekends and bank holidays to try to improve the efficiency of the practice.